-The third year of medical school is traditionally considered to be one of the most clinically transformative periods in a physician’s career.
-Year 3 begins in May and includes six core clerkships in southwest Michigan organized in four 11-week blocks.
+The third year of medical school is traditionally considered to be one of the most clinically transformative periods in a physician's career.
+Year 3 begins in April and includes six core clerkships in southwest Michigan organized in six 7-week blocks.
 You have several weeks of dedicated time after the third block to study and take USMLE Step 1.

 Third Year Clerkships

 The first week of each third-year clerkship block provides specific preparation for the upcoming clerkships, including training using simulation and standardized patients.
 The last week provides capstone experiences and assessments.
 Throughout the third year there is further integration of basic science principles with clinical cases so you're well prepared.